Henrium/LESets/README.md

 `inspect_att_scores` is for calculating and analyzing the importance scores of elements in HEAs.

-`results/` saves model checkpoints and other generated files, and provides model interpretation result.
+`results/` saves model checkpoints and other generated files, and provides model interpretation results.

 ## Requirements
 MolSets requires the following packages: